nrnvgh/nautobot-app-dns-models/docs/admin/install.md

 `NORMALIZE_DNS_RECORDS` (boolean; default=`False`)

-Controls whether the plugin automatically normalizes record fields before saving (UI/API writes).
+Controls whether the plugin automatically normalizes record fields before saving (UI/API writes and records created by `DNSRule`).
 When disabled, inputs must already be normalized or validation will fail.

 - What normalization does
   - Lowercases each label